 The RGAI Board of Directors is responsible for the corporate governance framework and reporting to the ultimate parent, RGA Inc. The Board has established appropriate corporate governance principles and policies, and ensures the company is managed in accordance with those principles and policies.
-Its Audit Committee and Investment Committee are each chaired by an independent non-executive director while the Risk Management and Compliance Committee is chaired by a nonexecutive director.
+Its Audit Committee and Risk Management and Compliance Committee are each chaired by an independent non-executive director and its Investment Committee is chaired by a non-executive director.
 These committees receive regular updates from control function holders, including the Chief Risk Officer, Head of Actuarial Function, Head of Compliance, Head of Internal Audit, Head of Finance, the Head of Investments and Data Protection Officer.